JHAJI01/-The-Pi-ricians/README.md

 ## Project Overview

-The main objective of this project is to:
+The main objective of this project is to:-

 - Perform **Exploratory Data Analysis (EDA)** on a real-world COVID-19 dataset.
 - Validate **Benford’s Law** and **Zipf’s Law** using the COVID-19 data.
 - Provide insights into the COVID-19 statistics, including cases, deaths, and recoveries across different countries.

-### Key Tasks:
+### Key Tasks:-

 - **Data Cleaning**: Remove missing values, handle outliers, and ensure the dataset is ready for analysis.
 - **EDA**: Visualize trends, distributions, and relationships between various COVID-19 statistics.